Hel00/GAL_spec/SPECIFICATION.md

 ### 12.2 The `addrof` Function [basic.compound.addr]

 [1] `addrof` is a built-in function that yields the address of its operand as a pointer of the appropriate type. `addrof` shall not be overloaded.
+See ([over.reflect]) for the full list of built-in functions.

 [2] The operand of `addrof` shall be an lvalue.